Prolog: Desolation of Xi'

 During the first creation of the world man was made of mud.
 Man could hold no form and so he was forgotten.
 In the second creation of the world man was made of wood.
 But man had no soul and could not praise the gods.
 So, it was decided to destroy these wooden people.

-Starting as a young apprentice, it took Hun Hanahpu years to create his own personal copy of the sacred scripts and ancient prophecies.
-Now, he could be the last of the ancient bloodline, the last shaman.
-The prophesied devastation has come.

-Devastated by the catastrophic events of the past few months, it all began with a new light in the morning sky has finally ended, leaving only the horrific, unimaginable aftermath.
+Starting as a young apprentice, Hun Hanahpu spent years creating his own personal copy of the sacred scripts and ancient prophecies.
+Now he could be the last of the ancient bloodline, the last prophetic shaman.
+The catastrophe that began months ago with his discovery of a new light in the morning sky has finally ended, leaving only the horrific, unimaginable aftermath.

-If only he had recognized the omen of Bolon-Yokte, he was unable to convince the ruling council to act, although in retrospect, no action could have held back the devastating judgement.
-When the high priest stubbornly insisted that ceremony and ritual would appease the coming portent.
-It took an act of willful defiance to secretly lead a remnant of the people to hide with him within the mountain caverns of Altun Ha.
-Without adequate food or preparation, fear spread rapidly until the day the mountain shook them violently for hours until the scorching hurricane, forced them deeper into the caverns.
+If only he had recognized the omen of Bolon-Yokte sooner, maybe he could have convinced the ruling council to act, although in retrospect, no action could have held back the devastating judgement.
+When the high priest stubbornly insisted that sacrifice alone would appease the coming portent, it took an act of willful rebellion to lead his followers to hide within the mountain caverns of Altun Ha.
+Without adequate food or preparation, fear spread rapidly until the mountain shook violently for hours, day turned to night, and the scorching hurricane forced them even deeper.

 Pulled from his pensive reflections back into the present moment, he listens to the grunting of the oarsman straining against the choppy seas.
-When the two large trading canoes washed up into the foothills, he saw them as an omen, ancestral guidance to stage a rescue of the holy city.
-Perched at the bow of the larger canoe, he stares ahead in disbelief and utter horror.
-Except for the ridge crest of the divine mountains of Tulan, nothing can be seen above the tepid waters.
-Where there once was a vast wetland of villages, sea ports, crop lands and trade roads, he sees nothing but dark, filthy ocean.
-The vibrant sights, sounds and exotic aromas of the trading ships, busy markets, or children playing are replaced by the heart shattering slosh of waves, and the stench of death.
-A whole nation erased from the face of the earth, scorched into char or swallowed by the ocean.
-The sacred mountain, now a desolate, barren island.
+When the two large trading canoes washed up, he saw them as ancestral guidance to stage a rescue of the holy city.
+Now perched at the bow of the larger canoe, he stares ahead in disbelief and utter horror.
+Except for the ridge crest of the divine mountains of Tulan, he can see nothing above the tepid waters.
+Where there once was a vast wetland of villages, seaports, croplands and trading roads, he sees nothing but filthy ocean.
+The vibrant sights, sounds and exotic aromas of trading ships, busy markets, and playful children replaced by the heart shattering slosh of waves, and the stench of death.
+A whole nation erased from the earth, scorched or swallowed.
+Even the sacred mountain has transformed into a desolate, barren island.
 With mouth open in dismay, his heart implodes with an overwhelming sorrow as tears track over the thick grime on his tattooed face.
 Trembling hands clutch his jaguar cloak to fight the cold as agonizing grief stifles his willingness even to breathe.